As a global university, Cambridge disseminates the results of its teaching and research to a worldwide audience.

 A wealth of Cambridge teaching and research is available to all through online audio and video resources.

-The examinations offered by the University’s international examinations group, Cambridge Assessment, through two international boards – Cambridge International Examinations (CIE), the world’s largest provider of international school qualifications, and Cambridge English, one of the two largest global providers of ESOL qualifications – are taken each year by approximately five million candidates in 150 different countries.
+The examinations offered by the University’s international examinations group, Cambridge Assessment, through two international boards – Cambridge International Examinations (CIE), the world’s largest provider of international school qualifications, and Cambridge English, one of the two largest global providers of ESOL qualifications – are taken each year by approximately eight million candidates in over 170 different countries.

 Cambridge University Library is one of the world’s great research libraries, and has an ambitious digitisation programme to make its collections available to scholars worldwide.